tbartelmess/kafka-nio/README.md

 |:--|:--|
 | [KIP-394: Require member.id for initial join group request](https://cwiki.apache.org/confluence/display/KAFKA/KIP-394%3A+Require+member.id+for+initial+join+group+request) |   Supported. |

-## Supported Kafka Version
+## Supported Kafka Versions

-All Kafka version starting at 0.8 are supported, however some features are not available on some version of Kafka.
+All Kafka versions starting at 0.8 are supported.
+Some features are not available on some version of Kafka.

 The integration test suite runs tests on the following versions: